NOA-ReACT/electricity-sensors/Readme.md

 # Electricity sensors

-This repository contains everything related to the development of Atmospheric Electricity Sensors at the ReACT team of the National Observatory of Athens.
-Specifically, two such sensors are worked on, designed to be suitable for weather balloon deployments:
+This repository contains everything related to the development of **Atmospheric Electricity Sensors** for the ReACT team of the National Observatory of Athens.
+Specifically, two such sensors are designed to be suitable for weather balloon deployments:

-- Miniature FieldMill Electrometer (MiniMill)
+- a Miniature FieldMill Electrometer (MiniMill)
-- Space Charge Sensor
+- a Space Charge Sensor

-Full documentation is included in the [Wiki](ttps://github.com/NOA-ReACT/electricity-sensors/wiki) page.
+Full description of the sensors is included in the [Wiki](https://github.com/NOA-ReACT/electricity-sensors/wiki) page.

 ## Index